 – If the marriage happens, all three of our lives are destroyed, Elsa.
 My dad needs defending, he’s just a big kid… A big kid…

 I repeated ‘a big kid’ with energy.
-I thought I’d gone a bit far, it was melodramatic, but already the beautiful green eye of Elsa was misting over with pity.
-I finished off like some kind of incantation –
+I thought I’d gone a bit far, it was melodramatic.
+But Elsa’s beautiful green eyes were already misting over with pity.
+I finished it off like some kind of incantation:

-I finished beneath my breath ‘and for peace on earth’.
+I finished it under my breath ‘and for peace on earth’.

 – But what can I do? asked Elsa.
 It just seems impossible.